THIS DATE IN HISTORY: Aug. 16

 1987: Goaltender Carey Price is born in Anahim Lake, British Columbia.

 The Montreal Canadiens select Price with the No. 5 pick in the 2005 NHL Draft after his second season with Tri-City of the Western Hockey League.
-He's named the top goaltender in the WHL and the Canadian Hockey League in 2006-07, then begins his pro career by helping Hamilton, Montreal's American Hockey League affiliate, win the Calder Cup and earning MVP honors.
+He's named the top goaltender in the WHL and the Canadian Hockey League in 2006-07, then begins his pro career by helping Hamilton, Montreal's American Hockey League affiliate, win the Calder Cup.
+He earns MVP honors.

 Price makes the Canadiens in 2007-08, ties for the NHL lead with 38 victories in 2010-11 and has one of the greatest seasons ever by a goaltender in 2014-15, going 44-16-6 with a 1.96 goals-against average and .933 save percentage, leading the League in all three categories.
 He wins the Vezina, Jennings, Hart and Ted Lindsay trophies, becoming the first goalie in NHL history to take home all four awards in the same year.
 Price also wins a gold medal with Canada at the 2014 Sochi Olympics, allowing three goals in winning all five of his appearances.